Swati-Verma671/tip-calculator/README.md

 ## Overview
 A tip calculator built by me.
-Please drop feedback if needed.
+Please drop feedback.
+It will be greatly appreciated.

-### The challenge

-Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
-- See hover states for all interactive elements on the page
-- Calculate the correct tip and total cost of the bill per person

 ### Links